DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

   <li>Score of the forms go from 0 to 100.
 There are two options for Scoring the forms:</li>
   <ul>
     <li>
-      <strong>All the form together (default):</strong> When enabled, the entire form is evaluated by the selected AI LLM model, which generates a score based on the overall responses within the sales qualification framework and assesses the likelihood of successfully closing the deal.
-Please note that results may vary depending on the chosen model and the specific evaluation, and may sometimes be subject to interpretation or appear optimistic in nature.
+      <strong>All the form together (default):</strong> The selected AI model evaluates the form holistically and assigns a single score based on the overall completeness and deal quality.
+Results can vary by model and interpretation, and may sometimes skew optimistic.
+In this mode, section weights are not used.
     </li>
     <li>
-      <strong>Individual by sections:</strong> With this option, each section of the form (e.g., Metrics, Economic Buyer, etc.) is scored as either bad (0), medium (0.5), or good (1).
-The individual section scores are then summed, divided by the total number of sections, and multiplied by 100 to produce a final score between 0 and 100.
-This method provides more predictable and consistent results, though it may also lead to more repetitive scoring patterns.
+      <strong>Individual by sections (weighted):</strong> Each section of the form (e.g., Metrics, Economic Buyer, etc.) is rated as bad (0), medium (0.5), or good (1).
+The section score is multiplied by its weight configured in the Frameworks settings, and all section scores are summed to produce the final 0–100 score.
+If no weights are set, all sections are weighted equally.
+This method is more predictable and consistent, though it can lead to more repetitive scoring patterns.
     </li>
   </ul>
   <li><strong>Consider only the las XX days of engagements</strong>: By default, the AI analyzes the last 100 deal activities (notes, calls, meetings, etc).
 You can refine this by setting a specific day limit, ensuring the AI focuses only on your most recent—and relevant—engagements for refilling and scoring.</li>